 The NUC has twice the storage and twice the processing power of the Mac Mini.
 With the NUC you're going to get twice the performance that the Mac Mini has hands down.

 That Apple M1 processor is about on par with the i7 processor, but the RAM and the hard drive space that you get with the NUC are going to make for an overall faster machine.

 The NUC supports up to 64GB RAM and the Mac Mini can be purchased with up to 16 GB RAM.
 Neither processor in either unit can be swapped out.

 There is a version of the NUC that allows for the addition of a Graphics card, the Mac Mini's M1 chip has an 8-core GPU built-in that acts as its graphics card and does not allow for the installation of another graphics card.

 The NUC has two slots inside for additional hard drives, while the Mac Mini only can be purchased with a hard drive of up to 512GB.

 Intel NUC VS Mac Mini: Portability

-Both machine are extremely portable.
-The NUC is really small, much smaller than I expected it to be.
+Both machines are extremely portable.
+Intel NUC is really small, much smaller than I expected it to be.